landryzach/milestone-project-one/README.md

 After the "Ok" button is pressed, another message will appear towards the bottom of the page stating the game will restart in 5 seconds.
 Once the user hits the "Stay" button, the "Hit Me" button is disabled until the next game.
 Right now, the end game function is tied to User2's stay button.
 I will continue to work so I can find a solution where the end function is invoked after both "Stay" buttons are pressed, regardless of order.
+I am currently working to add card images to each user.
 I'll add a home screen, which I originally had, and have the game start on a button.
 I'll also continue to work on the CSS, so the game looks better.
 If you guys have any suggestions for improvement, please let me know so I can continue to grow my knowledge!